nzwulfin/bootc-django/README.md

 The bootc container only contains the OS level mods required for this Django layer to become a functional app environment once configured at run time

-The ansible playbooks contain 'generic' customizations that wire up the django environment according to local standards in prepartion for landing an application later
+The ansible playbooks contain 'generic' customizations that wire up the django environment according to local standards in preparation for landing an application later

 On the **build host** you'll need the following packages:
 * podman